 - Information sharing

-The WCBW Steering Committee and associated “Topic Teams” work to achieve tangible, high-priority objectives as identified by workgroup members and stakeholders.
+The WCBW Steering Committee works to achieve tangible, high-priority objectives as identified by workgroup members and stakeholders.

 Anyone involved in issues related to the management, safety, or quality of coastal beaches in Wisconsin may become a WCBW member by subscribing to the Wisconsin Coastal Beaches listserv by sending an email to firstname.lastname@example.org.

-The WCBW Steering Committee is comprised of 10-12 beach-related professionals who actively participate in quarterly meetings, provide logistical support, and/or lead Topic Teams.
-For more information, contact Steering Committee Co-chairs Todd Breiby or Lindsey Page.
+The WCBW Steering Committee is comprised of 10-12 beach-related professionals who actively participate in quarterly meetings and provide logistical support.
+For more information, contact Steering Committee Co-chairs Sara Hudson or Madeline Magee.

 All WCBW members agree to adhere to two basic principles:

-INFORMATION SHARING.
-When appropriate, members will share information that is likely to be of consequence to the individual or collective efforts of other members, the WCBW Steering Committee, and/or Topic Teams.
+Information sharing: When appropriate, members will share information that is likely to be of consequence to the individual or collective efforts of other members and the WCBW Steering Committee.

-Members are encouraged to participate in the activities of the WCBW Steering Committee and topic teams, such as periodic surveys, reviews, meetings, and discussions.
-Participation should be respectful of other members and Topic Team leaders, while helping to achieve identified objectives.
+Constructive participation: Members are encouraged to participate in the activities of the WCBW Steering Committee, such as periodic surveys, reviews, meetings and discussions.
+Participation should be respectful of other members, while helping to achieve identified objectives.